Hassan Mungab: District development projects

-In December 2014, Hussein opened a new police station in the Benadir region's Shibis district.
+In December 2014, Hussein Mungab opened a new police station in the Benadir region's Shibis district.
 According to the Governor, the facility would strengthen the administration's presence in the area and thus improve local security.
 He added that construction of the station was overseen by the Benadir regional administration, with funding provided by the United States Agency for International Development.
-Hussein also indicated that the facility is fully equipped, and includes a commander's office, two cells, toilets, and telecommunications equipment, among other typical amenities.
+Hussein Mungab also indicated that the facility is fully equipped, and includes a commander's office, two cells, toilets, and telecommunications equipment, among other typical amenities.
 Additionally, the governor noted that the police station was one of several developments completed during district commissioner Abdifatah Noor Ali's eight months in office, which also include new tarmac roads and four administration departments.
-Hussein likewise announced that his administration was slated to open new health centers providing free medical expertise, schooling and other social services to residents in the broader Benadir region.
+Hussein Mungab likewise announced that his administration was slated to open new health centers providing free medical expertise, schooling and other social services to residents in the broader Benadir region.

-In January 2015, Hussein led a ribbon cutting ceremony for the launch of several new development projects in the capital's Abdulaziz district.
+In January 2015, Hussein Mungab led a ribbon cutting ceremony for the launch of several new development projects in the capital's Abdulaziz district.
 The initiatives include a new road and health center, which aim to improve the area's aesthetic appeal and social service delivery.
 District Commissioner Omsan Muhiadin Ali Arif also took part in the launch event, and commended Hussein for implementing the development projects.
-Governor Hussein in turn indicated that the initiatives are part of his administration's broader urbanization campaign.
+Governor Hussein Mungab in turn indicated that the initiatives are part of his administration's broader urbanization campaign.
 Additionally, he launched the installation of 333 new solar lights in the city's Industrial Street.

-In February 2015, Governor Hussein also launched two new paved roads between Hawlwadaag Interjection and Bar Ubah as well as Adan Adde Interjection and Arwo Idko in the capital's Bakara Market.
+In February 2015, Governor Hussein Mungab also launched two new paved roads between Hawlwadaag Interjection and Bar Ubah as well as Adan Adde Interjection and Arwo Idko in the capital's Bakara Market.
 The roads are each one kilometer in length, and their construction was funded by the Somali Chamber of Commerce and Industry.
 The initiative is part of a broader campaign by Hussein to build all of Mogadishu's roads through a public-private financing paradigm.
-In March 2015, Mayor Hussein officially inaugurated another new tarmac road in Bakara Market.
+In March 2015, Mayor Hussein Mungab officially inaugurated another new tarmac road in Bakara Market.
 The street's construction was financed by the Mogadishu municipality and local business community, and is also one kilometer in length.